-- 1 Wait until the appropriate drying time has passed (see page 3-44, Drying time (With a Take Up Reel)).
-No drying time is necessary for some combinations of media types and print modes. - 2 Gently pull the sheet from the printer.
+- 1 Wait until the appropriate drying time has passed (see page 3-45, Drying Time (Take Up Reel = off)).
+No drying time is necessary for some combinations of media types and print modes). - 2 Press the Form Feed and Cut button

+3 Gently pull the sheet from the printer.